finance

 In other words, AI is simultaneously automating traditional actuarial tasks and creating new ones.
 The profession is not dying; it is being reborn.
 The actuarial analyst of 2030 will spend less time building models from scratch and more time interpreting AI-generated insights, stress-testing AI models, and advising leadership on risk strategies that no algorithm can fully comprehend.

-The median annual wage of ,300 and a workforce of approximately 32,400 professionals tell you this is a well-compensated, specialized field.
+The median annual wage of approximately $118,300 and a workforce of about 32,400 professionals tell you this is a well-compensated, specialized field.
 [Fact] The actuaries who command the highest salaries will increasingly be those who combine deep statistical knowledge with the ability to work alongside AI systems.

 How to Position Yourself